sanjshine99/6CS002-Advanced-SE-task-3/README.md

 ### Suggestions for use of design patterns:

 •	Using the MVC pattern to enable a fully interactive GUI.
 You should only concentrate on a simple GUI and on demonstrating the use of the pattern.
-This must incorporate the use of the Observer pattern.
-•	Using the Strategy pattern to enable different algorithms to be used for game generation.
+This must incorporate the use of the Observer pattern. <br>•	Using the Strategy pattern to enable different algorithms to be used for game generation. <br>
 •	Using the Command pattern to enable decisions to be undone.